ionic-team/stencil-site/src/docs/framework-integration/angular.md

 - Angular component wrappers will be detached from change detection, preventing unnecessary repaints of your web component.
 - Web component events will be converted to RxJS observables to align with Angular's `@Output()` and will not emit across component boundaries.
 - Optionally, form control web components can be used as control value accessors with Angular's reactive forms or `[ngModel]`.
+- It is not necessary to include the `CUSTOM_ELEMENTS_SCHEMA` in all modules consuming your Stencil components.

 ## Setup

 ### Project Structure

-We recommend using a monorepo structure for your component library with component wrappers.
-Your project workspace should contain your
-Stencil component library and the library for the generated Angular component wrappers.
+We recommend using a [monorepo](https://www.toptal.com/front-end/guide-to-monorepos) structure for your component library with component wrappers.
+Your project workspace should contain your Stencil component library and the library for the generated Angular component wrappers.

 An example project set-up may look similar to: